davidmoten/rxjava-extras/README.md

 Transformers.onBackpressureBufferToFile
 ----------------------------------------
-As of 0.7.1-RC1, if you add a dependency for [MapDB](http://www.mapdb.org) you can offload an observable chain to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).
+As of 0.7.1-RC1, if you add a dependency for [MapDB](http://www.mapdb.org) you can offload an observables emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).

 ```xml
  <dependency>